TheGearfinderStudios/voxy-hypixel-addon/README.md

 Created by **[TBlazeWarriorT](https://linktr.ee/tblazewarriort)**.

-## ⚠️ Alpha Notice
+## ⚠️ Beta Notice
-This mod is an addon for Voxy, which is currently in its early **Alpha** development stage.
-Both Voxy and this addon are experimental.
-Use at your own risk.
-(Ban risk is minimal, rendering issues are very possible)
+This mod is an addon for Voxy, which is currently in **Beta** development stage.
+Voxy updates may temporarily break this mod, and please report any major issues found.

 ## What does this do?
 Voxy is a world-streaming mod that stores chunk data locally.
 On Hypixel, players frequently switch between different islands (Hub, Private Island, Dwarven Mines, etc.) while technically staying on the same "server world."